Wered6/UE5-StyleGuide/README.md

 <a name="bp-funcs-node-limit"></a>
 <a name="4.3.2"></a>

-### 4.3.2 No Function Should Have More Than 50 Nodes
+### 4.3.2 No function should have more than 50 nodes

 Simply, no function should have more than 50 nodes.
 Any function this big should be broken down into smaller functions for readability and ease of maintenance.